Education after age 16

 There is now a range of alternative day service providers.
 Examples of Alternative Provision can be accessing experiences of work on a farm, in cafes, shops, running enterprise projects, working with animals, as well as therapeutic service.
 Others will have opportunities to develop life and work skills, build friendships, access their community; offering diverse provision for young people and adults with SEND .

-How do you access?
+How do you access alternative provision?

 Independent Specialist Post-16 Institution

-Find a Specialist Post-16 Institution
+Find your local Specialist Post-16 Institution

 Universities

-How do you access?
+How do you access universities?

 Distance Learning

-Find distance learning offers from the Somerset colleges:
+Find distance learning offers from the Somerset colleges.

 Find undergraduate distance learning providers on UCAS (Universities and Colleges Admissions Service).

-How do you access?
+How do you access distance learning?

 All higher education settings have admission criteria to decide which young people get places.
 Admission criteria are different for each setting, and also each course.
 Settings will list minimum entry requirements, and preferred entry requirements.
 Applications will either be direct with the setting, or through UCAS .
 See the information about universities above for further information.

-Next review due: August 18, 2025
+Next review due: November 12, 2026

 Back to top